alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 |£152 |2 working days |

-It costs £68 to apply for a certificate.
-You should get a decision within 10 working days.

-You can pay £152 if you want a decision in 2 working days.

 If your application is successful, you’ll get the original version of your certificate and 2 copies.

 [SME question: How and when do you pay these fees?]